 If you would like to contact our data protection officer, you may do so by:

 - emailing: firstname.lastname@example.org;

-- Data Protection Officer, Digital Mobile Spectrum Limited, 83 Baker Street, London W1U 6AG, UK.
+- Data Protection Officer, Digital Mobile Spectrum Limited, 24/25 The Shard, 32 London Bridge Street, London, SE1 9SG, UK.

 If you’re not satisfied with our response to any enquiry or complaint or believe our use of your personal information does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office (ICO) by:

 - writing to: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF;

 - calling: 0303 123 1113; or

 - submitting a message through the ICO’s website at: ico.org.uk.

 We are registered as a data controller with the Office of the Information Commissioner.
 Our registration details can be found here.